digantamukherjee/hashNode/ck5u2hhw407sjqks13emqetfs.md

 This sums up the basic of Natives and Primitives.
 We shall discuss in depth the built-in objects and the properties they carry in future posts.

-For now let's dig into the Object Type a bit more in the next post.
+For now let's dig into the Object Type a bit more in the  [next post](https://diganta.hashnode.dev/8-the-object-type-ck68dwxl004d4kbs1pjovyro8) .

 References: